Server uptime is an essential requirement for any business that offers online services.

 High-availability server clusters offer increased availability for your hosted services by sending user requests to different nodes if one node is already busy.

-So, for example, if you’re hosting a web app on a single server and it’s busy serving another host, you’ll have to wait until the server is free to respond to your request.
+So, for example, if you’re hosting a web app on a single server and it’s busy serving some users, other users might have to wait until the server is free to respond to their request.

-Failover protection is crucial as it maximizes server reliability.
-As such, it prevents data loss and service outage due to hardware malfunctions, software failure, or other issues (e.g. power outages caused by natural disasters).
+Failover protection is crucial as it maximizes infrastructure and application reliability.
+As such, it prevents data loss and service outages due to hardware malfunctions, software failure, or other issues like natural disasters.

 With clustered servers, your data is protected against three main types of outages, including: